theskch/notifier/README.md

 # Notifier
-A simple http notifier used for sending HTTP POST reqeusts.
-Each request is sent asynchronous, and the response is recived trough callback function.
+A simple notifier used for sending messages to the service.
+Currently only HTTP notifier is implemented.

+# Usage
+Notifier should be used trough `Client` interface in `notifier` package.

+## HTTP notifier
+`HTTPNotifier` is the implementation of the `Client` interfaces that uses HTTP POST requests to send messages.
+Number of simultaneous requests is limited by configuration.
+Response from the server is send back to the caller using the `callback` function.